-This type shares a lot of similarities to the prior system type.
+A sixth LTC type is labeled as evolving private need-based system that shares important characteristics of the private need-based supply type.
+France, Israel, Spain, the United Kingdom, and the United States belong to this type, and Estonia and New Zealand have weak ties as well.
 The public-private mix is oriented towards private financing.
 Performance is high.
-Access is restricted both by means-testing as well as high choice restrictions.
-The main difference to the prior system type is the low supply, especially the low expenditure, but also the provision of beds in residential care and the number of recipients of residential care is medium to low.
+Access is restricted by both means-testing and high choice restrictions.
+The main difference to the prior system type is low supply, especially low expenditure, but also the provision of beds in residential care and the number of recipients of residential care is at a lower level.

 --- TABLE 3 ABOUT HERE ---

-Table 3: Means of quantitative indicators in LTC typology over (N=4) clusters with (N=4) subclusters
+Table 3: Means of quantitative indicators of six LTC types